MintStudios/DocAI/README.md

 Say: `Search up the python documentation for boolean.`

-Doc: `Pulling up boolean in the python documentation."`
+Doc: `Pulling up boolean in the python documentation.`

 ### Troubleshooting
 #### Doc doesn't understand me.
 What should I do?